sider/sider-docs/docs/enterprise/config.md

 - `PUMA_PERSISTENT_TIMEOUT` - (Optional) The integer to control Keep-Alive timeout of **sideci-web**.
 If you place a load balancer in front of **sideci-web** and its idle timeout is huge, you should consider configuring this value.
 The default value is `75`.

 - `EXTRA_CERTIFICATE` - (Optional) The base64 encoded PEM certificate.
 Set this parameter if your GitHub Enterprise Server is running with a self-signed certificate or one issued from your own certificate authority.
+Sider Enterprise for GitLab has not supported this parameter.

 ## MySQL